Cryptocurrency after death

 • You have significant holdings that could cause family conflict without clear instructions

-If clear instructions about your digital assets are not provided, significant problems can arise.
+If clear instructions about digital assets are not provided, significant problems can arise.
 Family members may dispute the value of crypto holdings, executors may be unable to locate funds, or assets may become permanently inaccessible.
 In some cases, thousands of dollars in cryptocurrency have been lost because no one knew how to recover it after the account holder passed away.

 What to consider